AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 >
 > Guides AI is available in Experience Manager Guides as a Cloud Service starting with 2026.08.0 release.
 Contact your Customer Success team to enable this feature.

 Guides AI makes tagging your content faster, easier, and more consistent.
-Instead of manually reading through your content and deciding which tags to apply, Guides AI analyzes the content for you and recommends relevant tags based on your organization's taxonomy.
-You stay in control by reviewing and applying the suggested tags, while significantly reducing manual effort, improving tagging accuracy, and ensuring consistent metadata across your documentation.
+Using the agentic Smart Tagging skill from Adobe CX Enterprise Coworker, Guides AI analyzes your content and recommends relevant tags based on your organization's taxonomy, instead of you manually reading through content to decide which tags apply.
+You stay in control by reviewing the suggested tags and choosing to apply or reject them before confirming your selection, significantly reducing manual effort, improving tagging accuracy, and ensuring consistent metadata across your documentation.

 ## Guides AI panel